UMNFuN/FUNGuild/README.md

 - <b>Extra spaces</b>.
 Spaces can cause problems when a file is being read into a program, this is why they are typically replaced with an underscore in the taxonomic strings (e.g., 'Stylaria_sp.' in the above example).
 To correct this issue, open the OTU table in a text editor and remove space gaps (i.e., gaps that consist of more than a single space), and then clear all of the spaces (i.e., use the find/replace function to replace all spaces ' ' with an underscore '_'). <i><b>Note:</b> blank spaces in the file name can also cause problems for the FunGuild online version, so spaces in input file names should likewise be replaced by underscores (e.g., otu table.txt should be changed to otu_table.txt).</i>

-<b>Online version of the script:</b> The online Guilds_v1.0.py application (http://www.stbates.org/guilds/app.php) calls the python code from php when the 'Begin Analysis' button is 'pushed'.
+<b>Online version of the script:</b> <s>The online Guilds_v1.0.py application (http://www.stbates.org/guilds/app.php) calls the python code from php when the 'Begin Analysis' button is 'pushed'.
 This application should work well for properly formatted (see above) OTU tables of a smaller file size (e.g., less than 25MB).
 There is a well known issue with php page time outs for processes that take a long time (read: more than the php default of 30 seconds).
 The script runs quickly, typically just a few seconds, but server handling of large files (e.g., loading them through your browser) can take time.
 To allow time for script processes to complete, the php 'max_execution_time' has been set to 0 (i.e., no time limit).
 Even though removing this restriction should allow time for processes to complete, large files can cause other problems that will trip a 500 'Internal Server Error' flag.

 When working with large OTU table files, consider the following:

 - Zip OTU tables of a larger file size (e.g., over 10MB) before loading them onto the server.
 This approach has been tested with larger files and seems to be in working order; however, processing time is slowed considerably (which shouldn't be an issue for php page time outs - see above).
 You can always try larger OTU table sizes (up to 50MB when zipped), but a great deal of patience may be required.
 This being said, it is recommended that you use a local version of the program run from the command line to run the script (see below).

 - Run the script locally.
-Running the script from your local computer via command line (see above) will eliminate server related issues, remove the need to zip the file, and should speed up processing times (files of 25MB or more will typically run in several seconds).
+Running the script from your local computer via command line (see above) will eliminate server related issues, remove the need to zip the file, and should speed up processing times (files of 25MB or more will typically run in several seconds).</s>

-<b>Papers Citing FunGuild</b>
+<b>Examples of Papers Citing FunGuild</b>

 Gluck-Thaler E, Slot JC.
 2018.
 Specialized plant biochemistry drives gene clustering in fungi.
 The ISME Journal 12:1694-1705